vsoch/caliper/docs/getting_started/user-guide.rst

 Caliper is a tool for measuring and assessing change in packages.
 It's currently of interest if you want to study how developers create software, or some kind of change that might predict something breaking.
-It might eventually be useful as a tool to, given a script with dependencies speciied, know the kind of flexibility you have to honor those dependencies (or not).
+It might eventually be useful as a tool to, given a script with dependencies specified, know the kind of flexibility you have to honor those dependencies (or not).
 This could be hugely useful for package managers and solvers that need to try more flexible constraints given a conflict.